ekke-rs/ekke_io/README.md

   - ipcpeer and ipcmessage: codec as option so people aren't obliged to use cbor
   - what does the double serialization cost us?
 Use Bytes for the outer one and CBOR for the inner one? or the other way around?
   - dispatcher: replace hashmap with hashbrown
-  - Connection tracking in
   - only bind to one socket for all peer apps? peer authentication?
-  - Recipient does not implement debug
-  - maybe let dispatcher take a trait object
   - create modules that provide the streams to the client